wendrul/miniRT/README.md

 ![still](https://raw.githubusercontent.com/wendrul/miniRT/master/img/4kbby.jpg)

-This sqaure is actually an Linf norm ball ( ͡° ͜ʖ ͡°)
+This square is actually a Linf norm ball ( ͡° ͜ʖ ͡°)

 ![skuaer](https://github.com/wendrul/miniRT/blob/master/img/trouble/unknown%20(7).png)

 ## Trouble

 Not everything was pretty in this journey towards realism.
-But sometimes getting results that could not be further away from reality, had a beauty you cannot find in the real world...
+But sometimes getting results that could not be further away from reality, is itself a beauty you cannot find in the real world

 ![wtf norm Linf](https://media.githubusercontent.com/media/wendrul/miniRT/master/img/trouble/norm_inf_scene7.jpg)